ukiw200/challenges-23-24/security-challenges/03-cyberkillchain/description.md

 Check both tools for this file.

-The solution.txt is composed of several lines, one line per answer:
+The flag is composed of several lines, one line per answer:
 - Line 1: MD5 hash of the file
 - Line 2: What MITRE Technique is being used (we need the identifier, starting with T)?
 - Line 3: What was the main goal of using this technique?
 Hint: two words starting with “D”